(Editor’s Note: This post was updated on May 31, 2021, to reflect changes to the mentors for the second Impact Lab.)

-In the meantime, we would like to announce the three mentors for the Impact Lab who, with their extensive experience in impact production and excellent networks in the Asia-Pacific, will guide the participants throughout the process.
-The Lab mentors will be able to zoom in on the specific conditions of each participating film and add a valuable layer of context-specific support.
+Participants of The Video for Change Environmental Impact Lab will be mentored by three seasoned impact producers and strategists with extensive experience in impact production and excellent networks in the Asia Pacific.
+The mentors will guide the participants throughout the process and will be able to zoom in to the specific conditions of each participating film and add a valuable layer of context-specific support.

 Advocate, Writer, and Strategist

 Lina catalyses and amplifies social impact, social movements, and systems change by combining advocacy, technology, culture, art, and (visual) storytelling.
 She creates narrative-based social change initiatives with nonprofits, global institutions, and independent media creators, combining field experience and direct service with skills in media and audience engagement, expertise in human-centered and community-centered design, and a focus on community leadership.